isomerpages/moe-ast-pesta/_open-resource/21st Century Competencies.md

 ---
 <h1>Resources for Developing 21CC in PE</h1>
 <hr>
-<h4>These videos show suggested approaches in infusing 21CC in PE.
-The goal is to offer an approach in enacting and facilitating the learning process through the use of affective layering.
+<p>These videos show suggested approaches in infusing 21CC in PE.
+The goal
+is to offer an approach in enacting and facilitating the learning process through the use of affective layering.
 The activities and thus, the facilitation process, may or may not be enacted in totality during a typical PE lesson.
-Teachers are encouraged to exercise discretion in applying the strategies, and in maintaining the physicality of PE lessons.</h4>
+Teachers are encouraged to exercise discretion in applying the strategies, and in maintaining the physicality of PE lessons.</p>
 <hr>
 <table style="minWidth: 50px">
 <colgroup>